0xDontCare/Asteroids-AI/README.md

 # Asteroids-AI
-A classical arcade game implemented in C using Raylib.
-The game is created as platform for training neural network agents.
+Asteroids-AI is a project that aims to create an artificial intelligence agent that can play the classic arcade game Asteroids.
+The agent will be trained using a genetic algorithm and will be implemented using a neural network.
+The project is written in C and uses the [Raylib]() library for graphics and input.
+The project is divided into three parts:
+- Game: The game itself that can be played by a human player or controlled by a neural network agent
+- Neural network agent: The neural network agent that controls the game
+- Management program: A program that manages the training of the neural network agent

+## Detailed description
+### Game
+The game is a classical arcade game where the player controls a spaceship and has to destroy asteroids.
+The player can move the spaceship in all directions and shoot bullets.
+The asteroids move in random directions and wrap around the screen edges.
+When a bullet hits an asteroid, the asteroid is destroyed and the player gets points.
+When an asteroid hits the spaceship, the spaceship is destroyed and the game is over.
+For training purposes, the game has shared memory interface that allows the game to be controlled by a neural network agent and has ability to be started in headless mode.
+The game can be run in two modes:
+- Normal mode: The game is controlled by the player (shared memory is disabled)
+- Training mode: The game is controlled by a neural network agent (shared memory is enabled and keyboard input is disabled, except for the escape key which exits the game)

+### Neural network agent
+To be implemented soon...

+### Management program
+To be implemented soon...

 ## Installation
 ### Linux
 1. Install [Raylib](https://github.com/raysan5/raylib)
 2. Clone the repository
-3. Run `make build` in the root directory of the repository
+3. Run `make build` in the root directory of the cloned repository
-4. Run `./bin/asteroids`

 ### Windows
-- Not available yet (easiest way would be to use WSL for now)
+- Not available (easiest way would be to use WSL or virtual machine for now)

 ## Controls
-- No controls implemented yet
+- `W` - Move forward
+- `A` - Rotate left
+- `D` - Rotate right
+- `<n/a>` - Shoot

 ## Development roadmap
 ### Phase 0.0